covid-19-impact-lab/liss-questionnaires/create-documentation/rst-files/Health Beliefs/Vignettes:RiskofHospitalization.rst

        not at all likely, very unlikely, rather unlikely, moderately likely, rather likely, very likely, certain :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

-How big do you think the chances are that an 30 year old with diabetes and chronic cardiovascular disease will have to go to the hospital?; *Variable:* ``p_hospital_preexist_30``
+How big do you think the chances are that an 30 year old with diabetes and chronic cardiovascular disease will have to go to the hospital?
+ *Variable:* ``p_hospital_preexist_30``

 .. csv-table::